 Mr. Ježek has been a member of the Board of Directors of the Issuer since October 2012 and is responsible for Risk Management.
 Prior to working at the Issuer, he worked for 7 years at RBI (Vienna, current 75 per cent. shareholder of RBCZ) as Head of Retail Risk.
 Mr. Ježek graduated from University of Economics, Prague in 1996.
-Mr. Ježek is a member of the Advisory Board of Raiffeisen-Leasing s.r.o., the Chairman of the Credit Committee, Chairman of the Committee for Operations Risk Management, Chairman of the Problem Loans Committee and the Chairman of the Retail Risk Management Committee and a member of Project Steering Committee.
+Mr. Ježek is a member of the Advisory Board of Raiffeisen-Leasing s.r.o., the Chairman of the Credit Committee, Chairman of the Committee for Operations Risk Management, Chairman of the Non-performing Loans Committee and the Chairman of the Retail Risk Management Committee.